 During fiscal year 2017, the College entered into a direct borrowing agreement for the library renovation at a cost of \$1,200,000.
 The term of this lease is six years.
 The College paid an additional \$591,000 in principal in April 2020 that was from donations transferred from the Foundation.
-This direct borrowing will now mature in August of 2022.
+This direct borrowing was paid off early in April 2021.